jsroa15/jsroa15/README.md

 Welcome to my GitHub profile!!!

-I have a Master's degree in Industrial Engineering with major in applied statistics from Universidad de los Andes (Colombia).
-In June 2021 I got certified as Professional Data Scientist by DataCamp.
+I've been working in Data Science and Analytis for the last 8 years and I love making processes digital and data driven.
+I have a Master's degree in Industrial Engineering with major in applied statistics and operations research.

-Currently, I´m living in the US and I'm looking for a job in the field of Data Science like Data Analyst or Data Scientist.

 :bulb: **Legally authorized to work in the US**